Loisel/colorview2d/sphinx/colorview2d.rst

 .. autoclass:: colorview2d.View
    :members:

-Datafile: A container for the array and the axes bounds.
+Data: A container for the array and the axes bounds.
 --------------------------------------------------------

-.. autoclass:: colorview2d.Datafile
+.. autoclass:: colorview2d.Data
     :members: